lindluni/go-github-rate-limiter/README.md

 library.
 It is designed to allow your application to gracefully hand hitting the [GitHub API rate limit](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api).

+## Features

+When a call to the GitHub API triggers a rate limit event, the library will wait for the rate limit to reset before retrying the request.

+## Limitations

+`go-github-rate-limiter` does not support the GitHub GraphQL API. `go-github-rate-limiter` will only handle rate limits triggered by the REST API.

 ## Installation

 ```shell